The historian Norman Stone (1941-2019) met Hitler's architect the night before Speer's death in 1981

 It is not clear that we need another book on Speer, or perhaps even on anything else to do with Nazi Germany, unless it’s a really good novel or film.
 But Martin Kitchen writes well, brings back the atmosphere of the time, and has immersed himself in the details of German armaments output in the Second World War: he justifies himself.

-Professor Norman Stone is author of World War II: A Short History.
+Professor Norman Stone was author of World War II: A Short History.

 Speer: Hitler's architect by Martin Kitchen (Yale University Press £20.00)